ryannair02/MIST4610-Project1/README.md

 Image for Query 9: <img width="402" alt="image" src="https://github.com/ryannair02/MIST4610-Project1/assets/120529297/347f6d54-2877-406f-80bf-6a010e9bfb00">

+Query 10:
 List all teams along with the count of members and the average age of members in each team.

    Justification: Understanding team composition and demographics is essential for effective team management and resource allocation.
 By listing all teams along with the count of members and the average age of members in each team, managers gain valuable insights into team dynamics, diversity, and potential skill gaps.
 This information enables managers to assess team performance, identify training needs, and allocate resources appropriately to support team development and productivity.
 Additionally, knowing the average age of team members allows managers to tailor communication and leadership strategies to suit the needs of different age groups within the teams, fostering a cohesive and inclusive work environment.